스킴

 Proof

-From the above we know that the first through third conditions are all equivalent.
+Thus the first three conditions are all equivalent.

 Now suppose \(X\) is locally \(P\), and let \(U\) be any open subscheme of \(X\).
-Then for any \(x\in U\), by §Spectrums, ⁋Lemma 11 we can take an affine open subset \(D(f)\) of \(X\) satisfying \(x\in D(f)\subseteq U\), and now from the second condition we know that \(D(f)\) is an affine scheme satisfying \(P\).
-Therefore the scheme \(U\) is also locally \(P\), obtaining the last claim.
-Finally, that the fourth condition is equivalent to the rest follows by using this claim and simply dropping the affine assumption from the second and third conditions.
+For any \(x\in U\), by §Spectra, ⁋Lemma 11 we can find an affine open subset \(D(f)\) of \(X\) with \(x\in D(f)\subseteq U\), and by the second condition we know that \(D(f)\) is an affine scheme satisfying \(P\).
+Therefore the scheme \(U\) is also locally \(P\), yielding the final claim.
+Finally, the equivalence of the fourth condition with the rest follows from this claim by simply dropping the affine hypothesis in the second and third conditions.

-Meanwhile, we showed in Proposition 7 that for a noetherian ring \(A\), \(\Spec A\) is a noetherian space.
-Now let us define what it means for an arbitrary scheme \(X\) to be noetherian.
+Meanwhile, we showed in Proposition 7 that for a noetherian ring \(A\), the space \(\Spec A\) is noetherian.
+Let us now define what it means for an arbitrary scheme \(X\) to be noetherian.

-Lemma 13 That a ring \(A\) is noetherian is a local property, and therefore defines an affine-local property \(P\).
+Lemma 13 The property of a ring \(A\) being noetherian is a local property, and therefore defines an affine-local property \(P\).

 Proof

-We must prove the two conditions of Definition 8.
+We must verify the two conditions of Definition 8.

-The first condition is obtained from [Commutative Algebra] §Localization, ⁋Corollary 9, or it suffices to use the first result of [Topology] §Dimension, ⁋Proposition 12.
+The first condition follows from §Localization, ⁋Corollary 9, or alternatively from the first part of [Topology] §Dimension, ⁋Proposition 13.

-Now if all the \(A_{f_i}\) are noetherian, then their (finite) product \(\prod A_{f_i}\) is also noetherian, and therefore since \(A\) is a subring of a noetherian ring, it is noetherian by [Commutative Algebra] §Basic Notions, ⁋Theorem 3.
+Now if all the \(A_{f_i}\) are noetherian, then their (finite) product \(\prod A_{f_i}\) is also noetherian, and since \(A\) is a subring of a noetherian ring, it is noetherian by §Basic Notions, ⁋Theorem 3.

 Definition 14 A scheme \(X\) is called a locally noetherian scheme if there exists an affine open covering \(\{U_i=\Spec A_i\}\) of \(X\) such that all \(A_i\) are noetherian.
 If \(X\) is a quasi-compact locally noetherian scheme, we call it a noetherian scheme.